Almonds and Olivez

 Let’s Sum Up!

-These include quercetin, phenolic acids, and other flavonoids.
-Some of the benefits of consuming moringa include its anti-diabetes and inflammatory properties, its anti-microbial and cancer-fighting properties as well as its neuroprotective potential, especially as it relates to memory and overall brain health.
 Nonetheless, while it is considered safe, especially the leaves, which are said to have most of the antioxidant properties, certain precautions must be maintained for persons on medications or pregnant and breastfeeding mothers.
 Additionally, it is always best to consult with your healthcare provider before taking moringa.

-Nonetheless, this is certainly one of those plants that you want to keep handy and have in your regular rotation so as to support and enhance your overall health and wellness.
+Nonetheless, this is certainly one of those plants that you want to keep handy and have in your regular rotation to support and enhance your overall health and wellness.
 So, now that you have been brought up to date with this very nutritious plant, what will you do about it?
 Have you used it before or are you an avid user?
 Share it with us nuh!

 Here are some other great posts on overall health and wellness: